convox/docs/docs/application/services.md

 ### scale

-Set the initial scale parameters for this service.
+Set the initial scale parameters for this Service.
 Default CPU is `256` (0.25 vCPU) and default memory is `512` (MiB).

 ### agent

-The `agent` attribute may be used to define that this service should start one container on every instance.
+The `agent` attribute may be used to define that this Service should start one container on every instance.

-This is useful for services that gather metrics or perform other instance-level behaviors.
+This is useful for Services that gather metrics or perform other instance-level behaviors.

 You can use this attribute in one of two format: